What Is Kojic Acid? Everything You Should Know And More!

 - Always follow with SPF 30+ in the morning

-- Be consistent—daily use brings best results
+- Be consistent — daily use brings the best results

 For step-by-step instructions, see how to maximize kojic soap benefits.
+You can also build a full routine with our skincare routine guide.

 Results Timeline for Kojic Acid

 For detailed timelines, see how long kojic acid takes to work.
+Track your progress with our results timeline guide.

 Kojic Acid vs Other Brightening Ingredients